Become an Inclusive Employers Member today

 -

-Eid is the festival which marks the end of Ramadan.
+Eid al Fitr, also known as Eid, is the festival which marks the end of Ramadan.
 It is a happy occasion and a day of true thanksgiving for Muslims.
 The day begins with giving to charity and prayers in the Mosque, and then Muslims share celebratory meals with family and friends and exchange gifts.
-As with the start of Ramadan, the exact date of Eid also depends on the sighting of the moon.
+As with the start of Ramadan, the exact date of this festival also depends on the sighting of the moon.

 When is the festival taking place?

 Please keep in mind that the Islamic calendar follows the phases of the moon, also known as “the lunar cycle.”
-This means that the exact start and end date of Eid can vary according to the sighting of the moon and where your organisation is based.
+This means that the exact start and end date of this holiday can vary according to the sighting of the moon and where your organisation is based.

-You can use the Adhan Ramadan Calendar to check when Eid starts and ends, but make sure you select the right location for your organisation as the start time will vary across different countries and locations.
+You can use the Adhan Ramadan Calendar to check when this festival starts and ends in the UK, but make sure you select the right location for your organisation as the start time will vary across different countries and locations.

 You’ll notice in the image above a traditional Indonesian drum known as a bedug drum.
 These bedug drums call people to prayer or welcome the Eid al-Fitr festival, marking the end of the holy month of Ramadan.